chayhuixiang/sets-solver/README.md

 Original code file adapted from AceLewis' original solution from https://github.com/AceLewis/set-solving-bot, works with the android version of sets with friends

 ## hxsolver.py
 Code file that works with the browser version of Sets with friends https://setwithfriends.com/, run the code and it solves the entire board for you.
+Make sure that your browser with setswithfriends is on the prev tab (ie alt-tab will bring you to the browser with sets with friends).

 ## pranksolver.py
 Code file that also works with the browser version of Sets with friends.
 Only clicks on sets upon pressing the spacebar.